 Lightning Lane & Genie+ at Disney World Guide & FAQ

-This guide to Genie+ and Lightning Lanes at Walt Disney World explains paid FastPass, with answers frequently asked questions about ride reservations, line-skipping, and itinerary tools for Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
+This guide to Genie+ and Lightning Lanes at Walt Disney World explains paid FastPass, with answers frequently asked questions about ride reservations, line-skipping, and itinerary tools for Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios.
 Plus, tips & tricks, how to use the 120 minute rule to strategically stack and save time!
-(Updated May 23, 2023.)
+(Updated January 15, 2024.)

-Since the Genie system launched last fall, we’ve been in the parks extensively testing it out and sharing results in our posts about Genie+ and Lightning Lanes.
-Those are good reads for those wanting to understand how Genie works in practice, problems we have using ride reservations, and more.
-We also cover Genie+ news and changes, which happen more often than you might think!
+Since the Genie system launched, we’ve been in the parks extensively testing it out and sharing results in our posts about Genie+ and Lightning Lanes.
+Those are good reads for those wanting to understand how Genie works in practice, problems we have using ride reservations, and all of the latest updates to the ride reservation system.

-Before you get carried away with the prospect of being a Genie+ power user, let’s start with a few words of caution.
-First, you do not need to buy Genie+ or use Lightning Lanes to have a fun and productive day at Walt Disney World.
+Before you get carried away with the prospect of being a Genie+ power user, let’s offer an additional few words of caution.
+You do not need to buy Genie+ or use Lightning Lanes to have a fun and productive day at Walt Disney World.
 To the contrary, this feature in the My Disney Experience app can be frustrating due to its unfriendly user interface, propensity for glitches, and the fact that it’ll increase your screen time.

-Second, much of the user experience with Genie+ is crowd-dependent.
+Much of the user experience with Genie+ is crowd-dependent.
 When school is in session, the price of Genie+ typically drops and it becomes better and easier to use.
-On weekends and during holidays, not only does the cost increase, but the ‘quality’ decreases.
+Around holidays and other school breaks, not only does the cost increase, but the ‘quality’ decreases.
 Despite that higher price, more people buy Genie+ resulting in more competition for the best Lightning Lanes.

 In other words: the busier the parks, the more people who buy the Genie+ service; the more people who buy it, the less useful it is.
 On some days and in some parks, you might only score a couple of worthwhile ride reservations–making it not worth the money or frustrations.